Monter/spamcop.pl/README.md

 CHANGELOG
 =========

+- v3.0 - changing the mode of action in the event of an "possible forgery" error - change the alert from an error to a warning that allows you to continue script working
 - v2.9 - added a new section that detects "Bounce flag", which blocks the approval of SpamCop reports until logging on the project page and manually cancel the lock
 - v2.8 - added two new sections to detect messages "Supposed receiving system not associated with any of your mailhosts" and "Mailhost configuration problem"
 - v2.7 - added debugging option (the write report on disk) and other minor improvements